MuhEid/PureHands-eCommerce/README.md

 4. add the form validation from the prev react task. -- DONE
 3. fix the footer class names
 5. create a button component
-6. change the intro image to somthing big great mothrfuckign AWESOMEEEE
+6. change the intro image to somthing big
 ### ADD TO CART
 1. add "add to cart" feature taking max course as reference.
 2. show the details if the products in Cart page using context api.